bearsunday/bearsunday.github.io/manuals/1.0/en/form.md

 {{ form.error('name') }}{% endraw %}
 ```

-### Cross site request forgeries（CSRF）Protections
+## CSRF Protections

-We can add a CSRF object to the form to apply CSRF protections.
+We can add a CSRF(Cross site request forgeries) object to the form to apply CSRF protections.

 ```php?start_inline
 use Ray\WebFormModule\SetAntiCsrfTrait;